Getting started with breastfeeding

 - helps you produce more breastfeeding hormones, which increases your milk production.

-While most midwives and obstetricians will offer you skin-to-skin by default after the birth, it’s still a good idea to include it in your birth plan so everyone who looks after you knows it’s something you’re keen to do.
+While most midwives and obstetricians will offer you skin-to-skin by default after the birth, it’s still a good idea to include it in so everyone who looks after you knows it’s something you’re keen to do.